arkency/posts/posts/2013-10-04-refactor-to-remote-step-2-leave-tasks-unassigned.md

 for them to balance their personal and work life you cannot relay that they will be available for given number of hours for the work on the project.
-Not to mention the fact that the performance of developers vary greatly on daily basis depending on their mood, healt, and many external factors.
+Not to mention the fact that the performance of developers vary greatly on daily basis depending on their mood, health, and many external factors.
 There is only one way to manage it.
 Surrender ;).
 Accept the fact that our power over reality is limited and adapt often and quickly.
 Leave unassigned tasks to be done and let people do them.
 If someone is not working today, someone else can simply do the task